Specialist Seating for People with Dwarfism

 Lento and Little Lento

-Lento and Little Lento side-by.
+Lento and Little Lento side-by-side.
 You can see that Little Lento is more compact and far easier to size for someone with dwarfism

 Seat height, depth, armrest height and leg length can all be adjusted without tools on the Little Lento.
-This means the care chair can be perfectly sized for an individual with dwarfism.
+This means the care chair can be perfectly sized for petite individuals with dwarfism.

 Choosing a backrest